 Timbavati Private Nature Reserve

 Kings Camp is situated in the northern corner of the Timbavati Private Nature Reserve and has been in operation as a game lodge since 1995.
-Our commitment to our guests is to freely share in the experience in a manner that is both enlightening and relaxing.
-We are further dedicated to a gracious style of hospitality from a bygone era, combined with a flexibility that puts the comfort and requests of our guests first.
-But above all, we will do this in a manner that will never compromise our environment, instead it will materially benefit our surrounding community culturally, environmentally and economically.
+Kings Camp is committed to sharing an experience of the Timbavati that is both enlightening and relaxing.
+But above all, Kings Camp pays careful attention to our surrounding environment, and strives for the camp to benefit our nearby community culturally, environmentally and economically.

 THE TIMBAVATI ECO SYSTEM